 - When resting, prop up your head and shoulders to prevent stomach acids from rising.

-7. Leaking of colostrum from the nipples is normal and can happen as early as the second trimester.
+7. Leaking colostrum (a thick, yellowish fluid containing value antibodies for your babe) from the nipples is normal and can happen as early as the second trimester.
+Noticing unexpected wetness?
+Wear nursing pads in your bra to protect your clothing from leaks.

 - Change activities or positions and rest.

-9. Dizziness is common during pregnancy, especially during the first trimester.
+9. Dizziness is common during pregnancy—especially during the first trimester.
+You may be able to prevent or handle these episodes with these ideas:

 - Eat regular meals throughout the day to keep your blood sugar regular.